 1. Comply with all state and local laws that may apply to your hosting activity, including health, safety, and travel restrictions. 🏛

 We expect that you resume hosting only after any relevant restrictions have been lifted.
-These may include shelter-in-place directives, nonessential travel restrictions, or short-term rental prohibitions.
+These may include shelter-in-place directives, nonessential travel restrictions, group size restrictions, or short-term rental prohibitions.
 Be sure to also follow safety directives from your local and state health departments, as the impact of the virus varies by locality.

 2. Clean and disinfect any structures and shared amenities before and after all bookings. 🧽

-3. Adjust the space between sites or reduce the occupancy at your property to ensure proper six-foot physical distancing. ↔️
+3. Adjust the space between sites or reduce the occupancy at your property to ensure proper physical distancing. ↔️

 4. Practice good hygiene. 🚰